annaesvensson/yellow-blog/README.md

 <p align="center"><img src="blog-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-blog/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a blog

 The blog is available on your website as `http://website/blog/`.
 To show the blog on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new blog page, add a new file to the blog folder.
 Set `Published` and other [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
 The publishing date will be used to sort blog pages.
 Use `Tag` to group similar pages together.
 You can use `[--more--]` to add a page break at the desired spot.